-This site includes curriucular and professional resources I created over the years, a portfolio that highlights some of the work I completed for the graduate certificate program in Administration and Supervision, and links to my other passion- KDM Photography.
+This site includes curriucular and professional resources I created over the years, portfolios that highlight some of the work I completed for the graduate certificate program in Administration and Supervision, and the Leading Edge Certification for Online/Blended Teaching, and links to my other passion- KDM Photography.

 I received my M.A.Ed in Instructional Technology from Northern Illinois University and my B.A.in Education from Roosevelt University.
 I recently completed a graduate certificate in Administration and Supervision through a program that is a unique collaboration between Johns Hopkins University and the International Society for Technology in Education (ISTE).

 In addition to integrating technology into teaching and learning, my interests and passions include family, our pets, photography, cooking, gardening, and outdoor activities.